raunak-agarwal/RedditSent_Models/docs/vectors.md

 `./fasttext skipgram -input dump.txt -output r/result -thread 24 -epoch 20`

+This will create two files: `result.bin` and `result.vec`.
+The first file is the trainable binary while the second file is a hashtable of words and their corresponding vectors. `result.vec` can be used for further downstream tasks (such as text classification) as described in Part 2.

-## 2. To run a supervised model with pretrained vectors
+## Part 2.
+Run a supervised model with pretrained vectors

 **Note**: You need files in fasttext's format to train these.